OmegaLambda1998/BetterInputFiles.jl/doc/src/advanced.md

 ```

 ### Automatic upper-case
-Finally, InputFiles will automatically make every key upper-case, so your user's can ignore case when specifying keys.
+Finally, BetterInputFiles will automatically make every key upper-case, so your user's can ignore case when specifying keys.
 Values are still case-specific.

 ## Script options
-In addition to changing behaviour from the input file, there's also a lot of functionality InputFiles provides when writing scripts
+In addition to changing behaviour from the input file, there's also a lot of functionality BetterInputFiles provides when writing scripts

 ### Add new global paths
 By defining an `OrderedDict{String, Tuple{String, String}}` of paths, you can add new global paths, which can be accessed throughout the package.
 The following creates `data_path` relative to `base_path`, and `filter_path` relative to `data_path`.
 You must provide defaults for these paths but the user can overwrite then in the `.toml` (see [Change default paths](@ref)).